1 min read

 topic: lifelogging as life extension

-pivotal acts might require destroying a lot of hardware (ex.: through EMPs); ideally this would be targeted destruction of hardware, but increases my probability that worlds in which lifelogging as life extension is useful are more likely to require EMP-proof lifelogging
+if you think pivotal acts might require destroying a lot of hardware*; then this increases the probability that worlds in which lifelogging as life extension is useful are more likely to require EMP-proof lifelogging (and if you think think destroying a lot of hardware would increase x-risks, then it reduces the value of having EMP-proof lifelogs)

 #parenting, #schooling, #policies